Inagi City

 Development of private school education

 During the Meiji period, private school education was popular in parallel with elementary school education.
-Keigijuku, a private school founded by Zenryo Kubo, a scholar of Chinese classics, is a private school for elementary school graduates who teaches calligraphy, reading, writing, arithmetic, and English.
-And so on.
-In addition, Yuzo Omata, the leader of the Seki school of Wasan, taught Wasan to many young people.
-We display materials related to Souou Juku and Wasan Juku.
+Keigijuku, a private school founded by Zenryo Kubo, a Chinese scholar, teaches calligraphy, reading, composition, arithmetic, and English to elementary school graduates. etc. were taught.
+Yuzo Omata, the leader of Sekiryu Wasan, also taught Wasan to many young people.
+We display materials related to the Gosu Juku and Wasan Juku.

 Monument to Yuzo Omata